 \paragraph{Retrieval-Augmented Language Models.} Enhancing large language models (LLMs) with information retrieved from external knowledge bases has proven effective for various knowledge-intensive tasks.
 Initially, mainstream research in retrieval-augmented language models (RALM) focused on leveraging retrieved knowledge during the pre-training phase of LLMs \citep{guu2020retrieval,izacard2023atlas,borgeaud2022improving}.
 To mitigate the computational costs, some studies have concentrated on lightweight fine-tuning methods to integrate retrieval capabilities into LLMs \citep{lewis2020retrieval,lin2023ra,zhang2024raft}.
 Notably, models like FiD~\citep{izacard2020leveraging} and CEPE~\citep{yen2024long} perform parallel encoding of multiple retrieved documents using a fine-tuned encoder, enabling decoder-only LLMs to more effectively capture and utilize external knowledge.
 Another approach leverages the in-context learning abilities of LLMs to incorporate external knowledge in a training-free manner \citep{ram2023context,shi2023replug}.
 The work most closely related to ours is \replug \citep{shi2023replug}, which utilizes the RAG-token model \citep{lewis2020retrieval} to perform parallel retrieval augmentation based on retrieval scores.
 However, we empirically demonstrate that focusing on the inherent uncertainty within the LLM’s output distribution, rather than relying solely on pre-existing retrieval scores, can significantly improve the factual accuracy of content generated from retrieved documents.

 \paragraph{Contrastive Decoding.} The idea of contrastive decoding (CD) has been previously applied in controllable text generation to produce non-toxic by DExperts \citep{LiuSLSBSC20}.
 Later, \citet{li2022contrastive} formalized CD as a method to enhance open-ended text generation without any additional training by maximizing the difference in log probabilities between an expert LLM and an amateur LLM.
 This approach has demonstrated strong performance in various domains, including reasoning~\citep{o2023contrastive} and neural machine translation~\citep{waldendorf2024contrastive}.
-CD can also be interpreted as maximizing pointwise mutual information (PMI), which has proven effective in other contexts.
-For instance, \citet{LiGBGD16} use a training objective that maximizes PMI to generate more diverse conversational responses, while CAD~\citep{shi2023trusting} employs a PMI-adjust output probability distribution to resolve the knowledge conflict. \citet{chuang2023dola} propose a decoding strategy that contrasts different layers of the same LLM to more effectively highlight factual knowledge obtained during pre-training.
-Similar principles are also applied in visual LLMs, where \citet{leng2023mitigating} mitigate object hallucination by contrasting distributions derived from original and distorted visual inputs.
+CD can also be interpreted as maximizing pointwise mutual information (PMI), which has proven effective in other scenarios.
+For instance, \citet{LiGBGD16} uses a training objective that maximizes PMI to generate more diverse conversational responses, while CAD~\citep{shi2023trusting} employs a PMI-adjusting distribution to resolve the knowledge conflict. \citet{chuang2023dola} proposes a decoding strategy that contrasts different layers of the same LLM to more effectively highlight factual knowledge.
+Similar principles are also applied in visual LLMs, where \citet{leng2023mitigating} mitigates object hallucination by contrasting distributions derived from original and distorted visual inputs.
 Alternatively, our proposed \modelb~leverages layer-wise entropy-based contrastive decoding to prioritize external knowledge over the parametric knowledge inherent in the LLM itself.